-A woman whose body is producing hostile CM may or may not conceive during her lifetime.
+A woman whose body is producing hostile cervical mucus may or may not conceive during her lifetime.
 Understand that such a woman is different from a woman who is not ovulating.
-A woman who is facing the problem of hostile CM is still ovulating; her body is producing a healthy egg each month.
-However, the hostile CM is preventing sperms from reaching this mature egg.
-A hostile CM is hence also called ‘infertile cervical mucus’ sometimes.
+A woman who is facing the problem of hostile cervical mucus is still ovulating; her body is producing a healthy egg each month.
+However, hostile cervical mucus is preventing sperms from reaching this mature egg.
+A hostile cervical mucus is hence also called ‘infertile cervical mucus’ sometimes.

 For a woman whose body ordinarily produces healthy cervical mucus, production of hostile cervical mucus can be an indication of several health conditions.

-One of the ways to understand if your body is producing hostile mucus is to correlate the kind of CM being produced to the stage of the menstrual cycle you are in; if the CM is different from the expected CM of that menstrual stage, chances are something is ‘off’ and you need to see a doctor.
+One of the ways to understand if your body is producing hostile mucus is to correlate the kind of cervical mucus being produced to the stage of the menstrual cycle you are in; if the cervical mucus is different from the expected cervical mucus of that menstrual stage, chances are something is ‘off’ and you need to see a doctor.
 Usually, medication can correct the situation, and with counselling, you can be on your way to conception soon.

-On the other hand, it has also been observed that some women naturally produce a CM that is not very conducive to conception.
-There could be several factors that give rise to such a situation: lifestyle, food habits, physiology, etc. It would be advisable for women to first consult a doctor and understand what their normal/regular CM is like, before trying to conceive.
+On the other hand, it has also been observed that some women naturally produce a cervical mucus that is not very conducive to conception.
+There could be several factors that give rise to such a situation: lifestyle, food habits, physiology, etc. It would be advisable for women to first consult a doctor and understand what their normal/regular cervical mucus is like, before trying to conceive.